 Many approval workflows are triggered with email notifications, those same email notifications that are buried in inboxes.
 Furthermore, the emails are just notifications, the user still has to proceed to click on a link, login to the system of record, and perform additional clicks to actually resolve the approval.
 Now you're asking, what about mobile applications?
 Yes, many cloud applications have introduced convenient mobile applications to minimize this process; however, if your organization has dozens of systems then that would require a manager to download 10-12 different mobile applications on their device and monitor the applications for alerts and badge notifications.

+68% of workers toggle between apps up to ten times an hour.
 (According to a survey conducted by Cornerstone)

 Is your IT help desk and HR call center bogged down with questions on where to find information from time off requests, on boarding documents, training documents, IT support ticketing information, etc.?